Events & Training

 South West Councils can offer up to one day consultancy support prior to assessment to help you to prepare both the self-assessment document and the ½ day assessment visit.

 Can other organisations sign up?

-Yes, increasingly other organisations such as the Fire & Rescue Service and National Park Authorities are signing up to the Charter princples.
-Although the terminology used in the documentation might focus on political and council references, the standards and the assessment process remains the same for these organisations.
+Yes, increasingly other organisations such as the Fire & Rescue Service and National Park Authorities are signing up to the Charter principles.
+Although the terminology used in the documentation might focus on political and council references, the standards and the assessment process remain the same for these organisations.